Gilzy/403Bypasser/README.md

 ### TODO
 - [x] Add support for header-based payloads.
 - [x] Add support for manual activation via context menu.
-- [ ] Add support for replacing GET requests with POST and empty content-length.
+- [x] Add support for replacing GET requests with POST and empty content-length.
 - [x] Show relevant requests/responses when adding a new issue.
-- [ ] Automate detection for special cases shown in Orange Tsai's talk.
-- [ ] Improve detection algorithm to reduce false-positives.